PATIENT FREQUENTLY ASKED QUESTIONS

 You should expect to spend the majority of your day with us.
-By the time you wait in line, have your medical screening, dental screening and treatment completed, it could be a 6-8 hour (or longer) event.
+By the time you check in at your predetermined treatment slot time, have your medical screening, dental screening and treatment completed, it could be a 6-8 hour (or longer) event.
 Please be prepared for that amount of time.
-We will provide breakfast and lunch for patients at no cost.

 What should I expect at OK Mission of Mercy?

-The normal process that you will go through is as follows: 1.)
-Waiting in line.
+The process that you will go through is as follows: 1.)
+Check in at predetermined treatment slot time.
 2.)
 Basic patient registration forms to fill out (volunteers will be available to help if needed).
 3.)
 Basic medical examination.
 4.)
 Dental screening.
 5.)
 Waiting for your designated procedures for the day.
 6.)
 Treatment.
 7.)
 Check out and follow-up instructions.